nathanielho/nathanielho.github.io/index.md

 # About Me

-I am a Techncial Sales Engineer at Net Insight working in media telecommunciations, processing and compression.
-I have previously worked at Ericsson in Sweden on Mobile Core, SDN, Openflow, Mobile Backhaul, IP & Metro Ethernet.
-I enjoy photography, attending music concerts, motorsports and I have just started getting into road cycling.
+I am a Principal Account Cloud Engineer at Oracle Cloud, working on solving business problems with GenAI and the wider OCI portfolio.
+My main interest is green energy and the environment.
+I love seeing how Solar PV can create energy independence and building home automation systems to link together disparate systems.
+I also enjoy photography, attending music concerts, motorsports and I have just started getting into road cycling.

+Previously:
+- Technical Solutions Architect at Cisco
+- Techncial Sales Engineer at Net Insight working on media telecommunciations, processing and compression
+- Product Implmentation Engineer at Ericsson in Sweden working on Mobile Core, SDN, Openflow, Mobile Backhaul, IP & Metro Ethernet

 [LinkedIn](https://www.linkedin.com/in/nathaniel-ho-30434a11/)